Leonard-Pann/FractaleGenerator/README.md

 OpenGL 4.6 :
 Windows :
-Clone the main branch and open the solution with visual studio and build the projet (require Desktop developement with C++ module).
+Clone the main branch and open the solution with visual studio and build the projet (require Desktop developement with C++ module in visual studio).

 Linux :
 Clone the linux branch and make sure all dependancy are install on your system: sudo apt install clang